 Cisco Systems (CSCO) is in the midst of cooking up a large reorg plan that may include Chairman and CEO John Chambers announcing his retirement as early as this September, according to several sources familiar with the chatter inside the company.

 Chambers' retirement has been brought up before in the investment community.
-Chambers, who is 64 but turns 65 in August, has talked about retirement over the years, and when the subject came up in 2009, the estimates ranged from anywhere to 3-10 years.
+Chambers, who is 64 but turns 65 in August, has talked about retirement over the years, and when the subject came up in 2009, the estimates ranged between 3 and 10 years.
 That was five years ago.
 Chambers has been in charge at the company since 1995, and his face is synonomous with Cisco, which he led to be an enterprise networking juggernaut by making hundreds of acquisitions and building a fierce marketing and sales culture.

-Also, given Chambers' own recent forecast of a "brutal" coming decade for the IT industry, maybe it's just the right time to hit the golf links (Chambers is known to enjoy golfing).
+Also, given his own recent forecast of a "brutal" coming decade for the IT industry, maybe it's just the right time to hit the golf links (Chambers is known to enjoy golfing).

 In 2012, Cisco Systems named possible successors to Chambers, most of them Cisco insiders.
-The names included Gary Moore, chief operating officer; Robert Lloyd, executive vice president of worldwide operations; Chuck Robbins, senior vice president of the Americas; and Edzard Overbeek, senior vice president of global services.
+The names included Gary Moore, COO; Robert Lloyd, EVP of Worldwide Operations; Chuck Robbins, SVP of the Americas; and Edzard Overbeek, SVP of Global Services.

 Chambers may also be watching Juniper Networks, which has been targeted by Elliott management in an aggressive shareholder activist campaign.
 This has made new CEO Shaygan Kheradpir's job a major headache, as he tries to manage the company while Elliott presents detailed restructuring plans that include major cuts -- trimming much of the company's spending to boost the dividend payouts.

 Chambers and Cisco might be looking at all of these natural turning points and thinking, yes, this is the time.